grafana/agent/docs/sources/flow/reference/components/loki.process.md

 there is no limit on the number of replacement.
 Finally, if `<old>` is empty, it matches before and after every UTF-8 character in the string.

-This example below replaces the first two instances of the `loki` word by `Loki`:
+This example replaces the first two instances of the `loki` word by `Loki`:
 ```river
 stage {
 	template {